 Obtaining your GED credential is important for your future.
 The GED credential is the only high school equivalency credential recognized and awarded by all 50 states in the United States.

 Attention GED Candidate:

-Subject: The current version of the GED® test is expiring at the end of 2013
+Subject: The 2002 version of the GED® test expired at the end of 2013